 Cathryn Lee, Development of the Bow. from Twinkles to Mozart

 SECE; Suzuki Early Childhood Education, Stages 1 and 2,: Working with Infants Age Zero to Three

 Paul Rolland String Pedagogy Certification, Candidate Level 4..

 Additional degree and work experience: J.D., Cleve.
 State Univ, Cleveland-Marshall College of Law.
 (Worked in International and Immigration Law, Consumer Rights, Family, Labor and Employment Discrimination, Music and Arts Law.)
-Languages: Hebrew, French, Russian
+Additional Languages: Hebrew, French, Russian

-- Concert Violinist: Jerusalem Symphony Orchestra, Chamber Players of the Van Leer Institute, Jerusalem, Primavera Chamber Orchestra - London UK, Cleveland Chamber Symphony, Ohio Opera and Ballet Orchestra, Ann Arbor Symphony Orchestra sub, Saginaw Bay Symphony Orchestra, Madison Symphony Orchestra, Dayton Philharmonic, Cincinnati Chamber Orchestra.
+- Concert Violinist: Jerusalem Symphony Orchestra; member, Chamber Players of the Van Leer Institute, Jerusalem; member, Chamber Orchestra of Dormition Abbey; member.
+Primavera Chamber Orchestra - London UK; member, Cleveland Chamber Symphony; member, Ohio Opera and Ballet Orchestra; guest, Ann Arbor Symphony Orchestra; guest.
+Saginaw Bay Symphony Orchestra; guest., Madison Symphony Orchestra; member Dayton Philharmonic; guest, Cincinnati Chamber Orchestra; member.

 - Teaching Experience and Pedagogic Positions: Director, Zohar Violin Studio, offering individual and group lessons for all ages.
-Also: chamber music coaching, courses in music theory, ear training, composition, improvisation, song writing, basic guitar accompaniment, and more.
+Also: chamber music coaching, courses in music theory, ear training, composition, improvisation, song writing, and more.
 Over forty years private studio teaching experience.
 Ann Arbor Suzuki Institute, Violin and Viola Faculty.
 String Pedagogy Clinician, Conference Presenter, Masterclasses.
-Blue Lakes Family Arts Camp, Violin Faculty.
+Blue Lake Family Arts Camp, Violin Faculty.
 Ann Arbor Schools - string sectionals coach for orchestra upper strings.
 String Division Chair, Michigan Music Teachers Association, Student Achievement Testing for Strings; developing curriculum and exams from levels 1 - 10 for musicianship skills; performance, sight reading, aural awareness, ear training, theory, sight singing and solfege.
 Adjudicator, Michigan Federation of Music Clubs.

 What follows is a fuller version for those interested to read more.